Wondering what Schema.org is? Or how you can use it to add structured data to your website?

-Schema.org can be added to a website using mark-up formats like Microdata, RDFa or Json-ltd. In this article, let's understand the basics of using Microdata to annotate HTML elements of a webpage.
+Schema.org can be added to a website using mark-up formats like Microdata, RDFa or Json-ltd. In this tutorial, we will look at the basics of using Microdata to annotate HTML elements of a webpage.

 - Itemscope: This attribute is used to define the scope of an item.
 Usually used within a div tag or HTML5 structural element eg: nav tags, article tags etc.